05 September 2025

 • Choice of vehicle: the make, model and specifications of the car you choose will impact the overall cost.

-• Post tax contributions: most cars are subject to fringe benefits tax (FBT), which is required to be offset through post tax contributions.
+• Post-tax contributions: most cars are subject to fringe benefits tax (FBT), which is required to be offset through post-tax contributions.
 However, electric vehicles are exempt from FBT, which can result in lower costs compared to traditional petrol or diesel cars.

 • Driving distance: your annual mileage affects running costs, which can influence lease price or tax savings and the overall effectiveness of the lease.

-• Car insurance: the cost of car insurance can vary based on factors like your driving history and the type of coverage.
-Comprehensive car insurance is required, and you can either include your own or opt for Savvy Fleet Insurance, which is specifically designed for novated leases (eligibility criteria apply).
+In terms of car insurance for your novated lease, you can either include your own or opt for Savvy Fleet Insurance, which is specifically designed for novated leases (eligibility criteria apply).

 Leasing a vehicle can provide substantial cost savings for both personal and business use.
 However, it’s important to understand all the potential costs involved.
 Since lease agreements and individual financial situations can vary greatly, it’s best to speak with an expert who can offer a tailored example based on your specific circumstances.